isc-projects/bind9/doc/notes/notes-9.21.0.rst

   address and the 2.0.0.2.IP6.ARPA suffix was missing, resulting in the wrong name being checked.
 This has been fixed. :gl:`#4766` :gl:`!9099`

-- :option:`dig +yaml` was producing unexpected and/or invalid YAML
+- :option:`dig +yaml` was producing unexpected and/or invalid YAML.
   output. :gl:`#4796` :gl:`!9127`

-- SVBC ALPN text parsing failed to reject zero-length ALPN.
+- SVBC ALPN text parsing failed to reject zero-length ALPN. :gl:`#4775` :gl:`!9106`

-  :gl:`#4775` :gl:`!9106`

 - Fix false QNAME minimisation error being reported.